daresnick/Coursera-getting-and-cleaning-project/README.md

 The data and data folders were previously loaded to the working directory for the run_analysis.R script.

 **Output:**
 The final output of the script is a tidy data set tidydata.txt.

-**Further:**
 See the codebook.md file for more detailed information.